Tigers' John Hicks: Launches three-run homer Tuesday

 Hicks went 1-for-3 with a three-run home run in Tuesday's win over the Yankees.

-Hicks took Yankees starter C.C.
-Sabathia deep in the second inning, and the blast proved to be decisive in a 4-3 Detroit victory.
+Hicks took Yankees starter CC Sabathia deep in the second inning, and the blast proved to be decisive in a 4-3 Detroit victory.
 With the trade of Alex Avila, Hicks should get some run as a backup catcher and first baseman, though he probably won't play enough to move the needle in most standard leagues.
 An injury to a Detroit regular could change his outlook, however, as he does offer some power potential.

 More News